Red Sox Mentoring Night

 Franklin County Fair Parade

-On August 15th, Big Brothers Big Sisters of Franklin County hosted a Red Sox Night at the Greenfield Girlle.
+On August 15, 2013, Big Brothers Big Sisters of Franklin County hosted a Red Sox Mentoring Challenge at the Greenfield Grille.
 This free outreach event brought current Bigs and Littles together with potential mentors for a night of fun.
 We watched the game and raffled off a set of tickets to a very lucky winner.

-We were lucky to have local, former Red Sox pitcher Jeremiah Bayer on hand to greet the guests.
+We were lucky to have local, former Red Sox minor league pitcher Jeremiah Bayer on hand to greet the guests.
 Board members and Staff members got in on the fun, too.

 Big Brothers Big Sisters of Franklin County is proud to be an official partner of the Red Sox Mentoring Challenge, a program of the Boston Red Sox and Mass Mentoring